-Parents/Guardians who wish to apply to the School under Special Circumstances should complete Form SC23, obtainable from the School or AQE, stating the precise reason why they believe the child should be considered for Special Circumstances.
-The SC23 form and appropriate documentary evidence should be uploaded with the Transfer Application.
+Parents/Guardians who wish to apply to the School under Special Circumstances should complete Form SC, obtainable from the School, stating the precise reason why they believe the child should be considered for Special Circumstances.
+The SC Form and appropriate documentary evidence should be uploaded with the Transfer Application.

 The Education Committee will consider each application for Special Circumstances.
-Where a Special Circumstances claim is upheld the Education Committee will determine, on the basis of the information available, an appropriate AQE CEA score for the child, Such children will then be considered with all other children who have received an AQE CEA score and the Admissions Criteria applied.
+Where a Special Circumstances claim is upheld the Education Committee will assign, on the basis of the information available, an equivalent Total Standardised Age Score (TSAS) for the child.
+Such children will then be considered with all other children who have received a SEAG Total Standardised Age Score (TSAS) and the Admissions Criteria applied.